chibuikeeugene/pneumonia_classification_xception_model/README.md

 # PNEUMONIA XRAY RESULT CLASSIFICATION

-A machine learning program that classifies correctly sick patient's chest xray reports to be either pneumonia infected or normal.
+A machine learning program api that classifies correctly sick patient's chest xray reports to be either pneumonia infected or normal.
 This program uses a **neural network algorithm** to detect sick patient.

 ## Data set and its description